 Terrain Wellness: Thyroid Health for Portland, Oregon

 At Terrain Wellness, we’re accepting new patients and helping people overcome a host of thyroid and other hormonal issues using safe, natural herbs, acupuncture, remedies and prescription thyroid replacement when necessary.
 In my medical practice, we have had repeated success with naturopathic treatments for resolving symptoms related to Hashimoto’s thyroiditis, hypothyroid, hyperthyroid, Grave’s disease, euthyroid, autoimmune thyroid disease, postpartum triggered thyroid dysfunction.
 Patients come to us at our conveniently located SW Portland Medical Office from near and far because we give every patient our best and strive to become even better at what we do every day.
-Please, call us today to book an appointment with me, Dr Danielle Anderson, to get help with your thyroid today.
+Please, call us today to book an appointment with me, Dr Danielle Lockwood, to get help with your thyroid today.